snowman-repos/book/account_managers/README.md

 Requirements gathering is not limited to the project owners either.
 Your production team will also have their own requirements which they impose on the project based on the skills and tools they have available.
 What you can offer to the clients depends on what they can build.

 This all leads to the ideal requirements gathering solution - an initial meeting to gather the overall feature set and project goals, followed by individual meetings with each stakeholder.
-Information drawn from these meetings can be taken back to your team, discussed,
+Information drawn from these meetings can be taken back to your team, discussed, collated, and taken back to the client for another round of refinement.
+This sequence can continue until you and your team are fully confident in what you need to build, and your client is happy that you are going to build exactly what they want.

 #### Deliverables

+?????

 #### Responsibilities

-* comunication plan
+It's important to clearly and precisely state who will contribute what to the project, and when they will be expected to provide their contributions.
+Try to be as detailed as possible.
+For example, you yourself will be responsible for communicating progress to your client as well as feedback to your production team.
+Be prepared to communicate quickly or at least be clear about when you will provide communications to who.
+Replying fast to emails or providing regular summaries is going to be appreciated, especially if unexpected.
+It shows that you are serious, reliable, and sends a positive tone.
+If you are too busy to reply to emails quickly, at least send a sentence explaining that you're busy and will reply later.
+Again, this builds trust because it's a gesture that shows how important the client is to you.

+Similarly you must agree with the client when they will provide feedback to you.
+If your team are forced to proceed with their work without having had feedback then they are at risk of producing new features based on previous ones that may be subject to change.
+The client must be made to understand this and commit to a regular communication schedule.
+If you have already done the same then it goes a longn way towards building a mutual trust relationship.

+Aside from you and your client, all team members should be listed along with their specific responsibilities.
+This makes it clear to everyone involved in the project exactly who needs to do what.

+In cases where there is a gap in your team's available roles and you are unable to fulfill the requirements, you may need to consider outsourcing.
+It's always better to be up front about this front the start.
+There's no shame in temporarily extending your team to meet the requirements, as long as you can assure quality control.
+Going back to communication, you will need to reassure your client if you need to outsource part of the project.
+The very word "outsource" portrays connotations of cheapness, like you are taking part of their project and sending it somewhere else without much oversight.
+Make sure you outsource only to people you trust who possess skills that are on a par with those of your team.

 #### Schedules & Deadlines